Should All Homes Have Gutters and Downspouts?

 • Improperly pitched gutters: In order for water to flow away from your home, your gutters need to be pitched toward the downspouts.
 If not, standing water will accumulate in your gutters.

 • Clogged Gutters: If left neglected, your gutters and downspouts can become so clogged with debris that they will no longer be able to channel water away from the foundation of your home.
+For more, learn how to clean downspouts.

 • Sagging Gutters: Your gutter hangers, the hardware that secures the gutter to the fascia, may have deteriorated or may be spaced too far apart to support the weight of full gutters.
-Or, your sagging gutters could be a result from clogged gutters.
+Or, your sagging gutters could be a result of clogged gutters.

 Unfortunately, in order to be effective at preventing water damage, your gutters need to be clear and clog-free.
-Homeowners have to be vigilant in keeping up on their gutter maintenance.
+Homeowners have to be vigilant in keeping up with their gutter maintenance.
 If you wait until they are full of leaves and clogged, you are waiting too long.
 Clogged gutters can cause water to leak into your home, contributing to costly home damages.

 Keep your Gutters Clear with LeafFilter Gutter Protection

 With LeafFilter, you can avoid common gutter problems and the damage of clogged gutters with our one-of-a-kind gutter guard solution.
-Once installed onto your existing gutters, LeafFilter prevents clogged gutters and keeps your home safe from water related damages.
+Once installed onto your existing gutters, LeafFilter prevents clogged gutters and keeps your home safe from water-related damages.